-American University of the Caribbean School of Medicine (AUC) is actively seeking a dynamic, experienced full-time faculty member to join the 2nd Semester Medical Sciences Unite at their St. Maarten Campus to teach Cardiovascular Physiology.
+American University of the Caribbean School of Medicine (AUC) is actively seeking a dynamic, experienced full-time faculty member to join the 2nd Semester Medical Sciences Unit at the St. Maarten Campus to teach Cardiovascular Physiology.

 Education is the primary focus of the AUC faculty.
 The academic year is divided into three semesters with a new class of students admitted each semester.
 Lectures and other educational responsibilities continue throughout the year.
 AUC is particularly interested in individuals who have an interest in improving medical education and are effective team members.

 *Please submit your CV, cover letter and list of physiology lectures taught and number of years teaching those lectures in a US or Canadian medical school curriculum.

 American University of the Caribbean School of Medicine (AUC) is an international medical school preparing physicians for careers in the United States, Canada, and worldwide.
 AUC was founded in 1978 and is fully accredited by the Accreditation Commission on Colleges of Medicine, which is recognized by the US Department of Education and the World Health Organization.
 AUC offers a diversity of students, primarily US citizens and permanent residents, with the opportunity to pursue a high-quality medical education.
 AUC graduates are practicing medicine in some of the most prestigious hospitals in the United States, with many earning Chief Resident positions and other positions of leadership.